-- Every student is expected to attend all labs. - Teaching assistants will hold 30-45min lectures about the experiment, including theory, setup, and data analysis.
+- Attendance is mandatory.
+If a student does not attend the lab and conduct the experiment themselves, they will receive a zero score for this experiment. - Teaching assistants will hold 30-45min lectures about the experiment, including theory, setup, and data analysis.
 It is expected that the students interact a lot and ask questions. - For the remaining ~2h, the students will conduct the experiments and start the data analysis.
 Every student will work on their own experimental setup.
 Students should pay close attention to the instructions of the TA and the lab manual.
 Careful experimentation will result in better data.
 If something is unclear the TA is ready to help. - Every lab is 2:50h long.
 You are expected to be on time and you are expected to stay until the end of the lab and to not leave early.
 If you finish early work, start working on the assignment. - Nobody should leave without the TA signed data tables. - The weekly assignment covers a few theoretical questions and focuses on data analysis and data interpretation. - Each student has to submit their own solutions to the worksheets for all experiments.
 Please see rules on academic dishonesty below.